 This conformance pack will require a parameter to function.
 Click Add parameter and then add a new key called

 s3serversideloggingbucketcreated by the CloudFormation stack you deployed in the prerequisites.
 Copy the name of the bucket into the value field.

 Click Next, and finally click Deploy conformance pack.

 We will check compliance status for each rule in conformance pack and associated resources.
-Conformance Packs can also be deployed to an AWS Organizations; however, in the interest of time it will only be discussed during this lab.
+Conformance Packs can also be deployed to an AWS Organization; however, this is out of scope for this lab.